 - Preheat oven to 350F and line a large cookie sheet with parchment paper.

-- In a separate bowl, combine melted coconut oil, maple syrup, vanilla extract, and apple cider vinegar.
+- In a separate bowl, combine hot melted coconut oil, hot maple syrup, vanilla extract, and apple cider vinegar.

-- Place balls on prepared cookie sheet and use the back of a teaspoon measuring spoon to press an indentation into the center of each cookie.
+- Place the ball of dough on prepared cookie sheet and use the back of a 1 tsp measuring spoon to press an indentation into the center of each cookie.

 - Bake in middle rack of oven for 10-12 minutes.